Acid Reflux: Symptoms, Causes and Treatment

 • Spicy food

-They are not acidic.
-Higher pH is alkaline and helps in offsetting strong stomach acid.
-These foods include – bananas, watermelons, muskmelon, nuts, and fennel seeds.
+These foods include – Bananas, watermelons, muskmelon, nuts, and fennel seeds.

 Follow these simple tips to reduce GERD symptoms:

-The function of the lower esophageal sphincter is decreased due to smoking.
+• Quit smoking – The function of the lower oesophageal sphincter is decreased due to smoking.

 Senior Clinical Dietitian, Simplyweight